 1. INTRODUCTION

 Avocados are known for their nutrient density and prominent oil content, stands second only to olives among fruits for oil content.
-The amount of oil in avocados ranges widely from 5% to 40% based on the variety, how and where they're cultivated, and seasonal factors.
+The amount of oil in avocados ranges widely from 5% to 40% based on the variety, how and where they're cultivated and seasonal factors.
 The majority of these fats are mono-unsaturated, making up almost 60% of their total lipid content and 13% essential fatty acids includes linoleic and linolenic acids that can support heart health (Pedreschi et al., 2016).
 Because avocados have a naturally low sugar content, they are an especially healthy option for people managing diabetes (Meyer and Terry, 2010).

-In terms of nutritional value, avocados supply the body with at least 25 essential nutrients, including significant levels of protein, fiber, and key vitamins such as A, B6, C, and E, along with important minerals like copper, potassium, and pantothenic acid.
+In terms of nutritional value, avocados supply the body with at least 25 essential nutrients, including significant levels of protein, fiber, and key vitamins such as A, B6, C and E, along with important minerals like copper, potassium, and pantothenic acid.
 For every 100 grams of avocado pulp, typically 26.5 grams of fat, 5.1 grams of carbohydrates, 1.8 grams of protein, and dietary fiber will be available.
-This fruit is also a source of potassium, calcium, phosphorus, sodium, magnesium, and sulfur, and it delivers vitamins like C, niacin, and carotene (Ghosh, 2000).
-On top of all this, avocados are one of the highest-energy fresh fruits, offering nearly 245 calories per 100 grams (Senior, 2018).
-They have another unique quality: when eaten with other foods, avocados can increase the body’s ability to absorb fat-soluble nutrients.
+This fruit is also a source of potassium, calcium, phosphorus, sodium, magnesium and sulfur, and it delivers vitamins like C, niacin, and carotene (Ghosh, 2000).
+On top of all this, avocados are one of the highest energy fresh fruits, offering nearly 245 calories per 100 grams (Senior, 2018).
+They have another unique quality when eaten with other foods, avocados can increase the body’s ability to absorb fat-soluble nutrients.
 While avocados are renowned for their nutritional contributions and their importance in diets worldwide, opinions on their taste vary; some people enjoy their flavor, while others find it rather subtle (Hodgson, 1950).
 In India, interest in avocados has steadily increased, with nutritional awareness and suitability for diabetic diets fueling demand that now exceeds local production.

 Although avocado is a significant crop worldwide, it remains a minor fruit in India, introduced only in the early twentieth century via Sri Lanka (Ghosh, 2000).
 Early cultivation primarily took place within agroforestry systems in tropical regions, and its spread was largely limited to isolated plantings in southern states such as Tamil Nadu, Kerala, Karnataka, Maharashtra, and in the northeastern state of Sikkim (Ghosh, 2000).
 Despite its longstanding introduction, the absence of high-performing varieties and limited consumer demand have restricted the development of commercial cultivation.
 Avocado was traditionally grown on a small scale mainly in home gardens or as shade trees.
 The emergence of extensive commercial orchards only began after 2017, in response to growing market interest.
 In Karnataka, avocados are commonly cultivated in humid tropical environments such as Chikmagalur, Kodagu, Hassan (Sakaleshpur), and Mysuru.
 These areas often integrate avocados into coffee-based agroforestry systems, where the trees serve both as shade providers and sources of organic matter (Ghosh, 2000).